momiller121/hapi-path/README.md

 # hapi-path

-This project is current as of February 2022
+This project is current as of August 2022

 [![Run on Repl.it](https://repl.it/badge/github/momiller121/hapi-path)](https://repl.it/github/momiller121/hapi-path)